roycebranning/ideation/fidem/genesis.md

   9. Manage memory queue
     1. why: fluid memory is limited, cache everything for later

-- Dawn is composed of several smaller parts
-  - keep your tools small and sharp
-  - there should be composable pieces that together form a whole
+Elos is composed of several smaller parts, each of its composite parts are small and sharp.
+These composable pieces together form a whole

-So then, the problem:
+##### So then, the problem:

-Knowing what to do, and for the most part how to do it.
+You know what to do, and, mostly, how to do it.
-Not having the mental bandwidth to both manage doing and execute doing Elos manages doing
+You do not have the mental bandwidth to manage and plan your course of action while you carry it out.

+Elos manages doing.